This page specifies the processing and distribution of a draft for CEN Enquiry.

 - Be performance based as opposed to design prescriptive

 The TC decides by taking a Decision by simple majority to skip the Formal Vote and proceed to publication (go to process 'Finalization and implementation of European Standards')(maximum 1 month consultation period).

-In case a New Approach Consultant provided a negative assessment, the Formal Vote shall not be skipped, unless the negatives assessment is resolved during the resolution of comments (see 1.13).
+In case a HAS Consultant provided a negative assessment, the Formal Vote shall not be skipped, unless the negatives assessment is resolved during the resolution of comments (see 1.13).